Ad Unique Clicks

-What are Ad Unique Clicks?
+What is Ad Unique Clicks?

 Ad Unique Clicks is a count of the number of people who clicked on your digital advertisement at least once.
 This is different than Ad Clicks or Total Clicks, because this is a count of the unique people who clicked.